-For 50 plus years our family has made this probably not very authentic, but absolutely delicious Parmesan Toast.
+For 60 plus years, our family has made this probably not very authentic, but absolutely delicious Parmesan Toast.

 Mom called it Garlic Bread, but as years passed and I grew up, I came to realize hardly anyone else made Garlic Bread like this.
 So, a new and unique name evolved: Parmesan Toast Garlic Bread.

-We make it out of almost anything we have on hand from Italian bread to any odds and ends.
+We make it out of almost anything we have on hand, from Italian bread to any odds and ends.
 Hamburger buns, hot dog buns; just about anything is fair game.

 I suppose I’d have to say, this is comfort food to our family.
+I hope you’ll love it as much as we do!

-Parmesan Toast
+Parmesan Toast Garlic Bread

 Mix softened butter with garlic powder or garlic salt to taste.
 Spread on bread – whatever you have on hand.
 A loaf of French or Italian bread, cut on the diagonal will need about 3/4 stick of butter, so that will help you judge how much to make for smaller or larger amounts.